Ahdhn/BankConflict/README.md

 # Exploring CUDA Bank Conflict [![Windows](https://github.com/Ahdhn/BankConflict/actions/workflows/Windows.yml/badge.svg)](https://github.com/Ahdhn/BankConflict/actions/workflows/Windows.yml) [![Ubuntu](https://github.com/Ahdhn/BankConflict/actions/workflows/Ubuntu.yml/badge.svg)](https://github.com/Ahdhn/BankConflict/actions/workflows/Ubuntu.yml)

 # Experiments
 In all experiments, we used `num_repeat=1` i.e., there is only one read from shared memory that may suffer from bank conflicts.
 All other writes to shared memory are bank-conflict free.
 All writes to global memory are coalesced.
+The `offset` parameter defines the number of bank conflicts (plus one) i.e., `offset= 1` is bank conflict free.

 ## RTX A6000
 Size = 2^20 of `uint32_t`